can-er/openai-monitor/README.md

 1. **Check Logs**: If you suspect the script isn't working as expected, check the `~/logs/openai_monitor.log` and `~/logs/openai_monitor_error.log` files for any error messages or outputs.
 2. **Dependencies**: Ensure all dependencies are correctly installed and accessible to the script.

----

-This README now includes the `.env` setup details as you requested.